-Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Ubiquiti Networks, Inc. of Class Action Lawsuit and Upcoming Deadline - UBNT
+Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on Their Investment in Ubiquiti Networks, Inc. of Class Action Lawsuit and Upcoming Deadline - UBNT

-NEW YORK, NY / ACCESSWIRE / March 28, 2018 / Pomerantz LLP announces that a class action lawsuit has been filed against Ubiquiti Networks, Inc. ('Ubiquiti' or the 'Company') (NASDAQ: UBNT) and certain of its officers.
+NEW YORK, NY / ACCESSWIRE / March 31, 2018 / Pomerantz LLP announces that a class action lawsuit has been filed against Ubiquiti Networks, Inc. ("Ubiquiti" or the "Company") (NASDAQ: UBNT) and certain of its officers.
 The class action, filed in United States District Court, Southern District of New York, and docketed under 18-cv-01841, is on behalf of a class consisting of investors who purchased or otherwise acquired Ubiquiti securities, seeking to recover compensable damages caused by defendants' violations of the Securities Exchange Act of 1934.

 If you are a shareholder who purchased Ubiquiti securities between May 9, 2013, and February 16, 2018, both dates inclusive, you have until April 23, 2018, to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 9980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.